 - Agency of social control

-- Economic functions: With economic advancements, family has become more consuming unit than a producing one.
-Members are engaged in earning wages for ensuring socio-economic well-being of the family.
+- Economic functions: With economic advancements, the family has become a more consuming unit than a producing one.
+Members are engaged in earning wages for ensuring the socio-economic well-being of the family.

-- Religious functions: Family is a center for the religious training of the children.
+- Religious functions: The family is a centre for the religious training of the children.
 The children learn from their parent’s various religious virtues.